Belgians: Flemish (Dutch-speaking)

 Within Belgium the Flemish, about 60% of the population, form a clearly distinguishable group, set apart by their language and customs.
 However, when compared to the Netherlands most of these cultural and linguistic boundaries quickly fade, as the Flemish share the same language, similar or identical customs and (though only with the southern part of today's Netherlands) traditional religion with the Dutch.

 However, the popular perception of being a single polity varies greatly, depending on subject matter, locality and personal background.
 Generally, Flemings will seldom identify themselves as being Dutch and vice versa, especially on a national level.

 Walloon (French-speaking)

 Walloons are a French-speaking people who live in Belgium, principally in Wallonia.
 Walloons are a distinctive community within Belgium, important historical and anthropological criteria (religion, language, traditions, folklore) bind Walloons to the French people.
 More generally, the term also refers to the inhabitants of the Walloon Region.
 They may speak regional languages such as Walloon (with Picard in the West and Gaumais in the South).

-Though roughly three-quarters of Belgium's French speakers live in Wallonia, it is important to note that French-speaking residents of Brussels tend not to identify as Walloons.
+Though roughly three-quarters of Belgium's French speakers live in Wallonia, French-speaking residents of Brussels tend not to identify as Walloons.